About the course

 The second year is devoted to researching and writing a thesis of 30,000 words.
 The research topic will be devised in your first year and, once approved; a supervisor will be allocated to you.
 The thesis accounts for half the marks for the degree.
 In addition, in the second year you will take a further elective course, assessed by a submitted essay.

 The aim of the course is to train future leaders, managers and policy makers in biodiversity, conservation and natural resource management.
-Thus the course teaches conservation as a dynamic discipline integral to all the major areas of human concern - judicial reform, political economy, religion, spatial planning, poverty alleviation, human and institutional capacity, agriculture, and population growth, in addition to the hard science of biodiversity.
+Thus the course teaches conservation as a dynamic discipline integral to all the major areas of human concern - social and environmental governance, political economy, spatial planning, agriculture, population growth, livelihoods, human and institutional capacity, and investment and markets, in addition to the hard science of biodiversity.

-Past graduates have gone on to obtain positions in a range of leading conservation and academic organisations.
-Examples include policy positions in government departments, such as the UK Department for Environment, Food and Rural Affairs (DEFRA), management positions in global conservation NGOs, such as Conservation International and WWF, environmental and conservation consultancies, and international bodies such as IUCN.
+Past graduates have gone on to obtain positions in a range of leading conservation and academic organisations and enterprises.
+Examples include policy positions in government departments, such as the UK Department for Environment, Food and Rural Affairs (DEFRA), management positions in global conservation NGOs, such as Conservation International and WWF, technical positions in sustainability consultancies, and international bodies such as IUCN.
 A significant number of students use the course as a gateway to start DPhil (PhD) research.

 The department's Alumni Office helps alumni keep in touch with each other and organises alumni events.